jallen358/DjangoTaskWebapp/README.md

    - Deployment: Microsoft Azure.

 3. **Project Timeline and Milestones**
-   - Break down the project into phases with clear milestones (e.g., backend completion, frontend integration, API development, containerization, deployment).
+   - Break down the project into phases with clear milestones
    - Set deadlines for each milestone to keep the project on track.

 #### **Phase 2: System Design**